strmlineapp-ux/agileflow/src/docs/design-system.md

 -   **Header Padding**: The `<CardHeader>` for these cards must use a compact `p-2` padding.
 -   **Content Padding**: The `<CardContent>` should use `p-2 pt-0` to keep vertical spacing tight and aligned with the header.
 -   **Card Backgrounds**: Cards use a `bg-transparent` background, relying on their `border` for definition.
 This creates a lighter, more modern UI.
--   **Text Wrapping**: Card titles and descriptions should gracefully handle long text by wrapping.
+-   **Text Wrapping**: Card titles should gracefully handle long text by wrapping.
 The `break-words` utility should be used on titles to prevent layout issues from long, unbroken strings.

 ---